Fuerteventura: Airports

 The airport is the main access point to the island.
 It is situated in El Matorral, 5 km southwest of the capital city Puerto del Rosario.
 The airport has flight connections to over 80 destinations worldwide, and over 5.6 million passengers passed through it in 2016.
 In 1994, the new airport terminal was constructed.
 In December 2009, the new facilities of the arrivals terminal of Fuerteventura Airport were inaugurated, tripling the space available in the old facilities.
 Up to 4000 passengers per hour can be served concurrently thanks to the new facilities.

-Notably, Binter Canarias serves the airport as the regional airline connecting passengers across Canary Islands.
+Notably, Binter Canarias serves the airport as the regional airline connecting passengers across the Canary Islands.

 Ports

-Maritime communications are made from four ports: Puerto del Rosario, Corralejo, Gran Tarajal and Morro Jable.
-Cargo operations are the main activity of the island's main port in Puerto del Rosario, although its facilities allow the docking of tourist cruises including a ferry from Gran Canaria.
+Fuerteventura has four ports: Puerto del Rosario, Corralejo, Gran Tarajal and Morro Jable.
+Cargo operations are the main activity of the island's main port in Puerto del Rosario, although its facilities allow the docking of tourist cruises, including a ferry from Gran Canaria.
 Passenger traffic is mainly channeled through Corralejo, Gran Tarajal and Morro Jable.
-The port of Corralejo connects the island with Lanzarote.
-The port of Gran Tarajal connects the island with Gran Canaria and Morro Jable connects the island with Gran Canaria and Tenerife.
+The port of Corralejo connects the island with Lanzarote, the port of Gran Tarajal connects the island with Gran Canaria, and Morro Jable connects the island with Gran Canaria and Tenerife.

 Roads

 There are two highways on the island: FV-1 and FV-2.
-The FV-1, together with the FV-2, is part of the major construction project of the north–south motorway on Fuerteventura.
+FV-1, together with FV-2, is part of the major construction project of the north–south motorway on Fuerteventura.

 The FV-1 begins in the north, in the town of Corralejo and ends in the island's capital Puerto del Rosario.
 FV-1 is part dual carriageway and part single carriageway.
-In the past, the FV-1 also ran through the Corralejo Dune Nature Reserve.
-In order to direct through traffic out of the nature reserve, the dual carriageway bypass around the nature reserve was opened in 2017 as the first section of the motorway after three years of construction, plus five years of construction delay.
-The road through nature reserve was renamed FV-104.
+In the past, FV-1 also ran through the Corralejo Dune Nature Reserve.
+In order to direct through traffic out of the nature reserve, the dual carriageway bypass around the nature reserve was opened in 2017 as the first section of the motorway, after three years of construction, plus five years of construction delay.
+The road through the nature reserve was renamed FV-104.

 FV-2 connects Morro Jable and Puerto del Rosario.
 Between La Lajita and Morro Jable, FV-2 is a dual carriageway highway.
-Car rental companies that have offices in the airports are: Autoreisen, Avis, Cicar, Europcar, Goldcar, Hertz, Sixt and TopCar.
+Car rental companies that have offices in the airports are Autoreisen, Avis, Cicar, Europcar, Goldcar, Hertz, Sixt and TopCar.